Step back in time as you walk in the footsteps of Civil War soldiers and Cherokee Indians. Gordon County is rich in history – experience it firsthand.

 The Roland Hayes Museum, located inside the Harris Arts Center, is a tribute to this native son, the child of former slaves, who became the first African-American vocalist to achieve international acclaim.
 Roland Hayes produced a number of recordings in his 51-year career, and at one point was among the world’s highest-paid singers.
 Museum highlights include a Gildemeester & Kroeger piano, records, autographed programs, personal letters and music scores.
 Admission is free.
 Before you leave Gordon County, don’t forget to visit these shopping destinations.

-A collection of top-name stores offering factory outlet prices, Calhoun Premium Outlets has some of the hottest names in fashion, health and beauty, and accessories, including Ann Taylor, Loft, Coach, Polo Ralph Lauren, Tommy Hilfiger, Gap and Old Navy.
+A collection of top-name stores offering factory outlet prices, Calhoun Outlet Marketplace has some of the hottest names in fashion, health and beauty, and accessories, including Ann Taylor, Loft, Coach, Polo Ralph Lauren, Tommy Hilfiger, Gap and Old Navy.

 For unique gifts for yourself and others, visit Historic Downtown Calhoun.
 From children’s clothes, to jewelry to art, you can find it all on Wall Street and Court Street.